-Appropriate fire regimes in wandoo will benefit overstorey and understorey regeneration and favour the development of a diverse understorey.
-Thinning may also favour understorey development by reducing competition for moisture and light from the highly competitive overstorey.
+Appropriate fire regimes in jarrah will benefit regeneration and favour the development of a diverse stand composition.
+Thinning may also favour understorey and second-storey development by reducing competition for moisture and light from the highly competitive overstorey.

-Where artificial regeneration methods such as the planting or seeding are used, it is important to ensure that all components of the stand composition are represented in the regenerating stand.
+Where artificial regeneration methods such as planting or seeding are used, it is important to ensure that all components of the stand composition are represented in the regenerating stand.

-- 27. In regeneration operations, reflect the composition of the previous stand and consider the relative competitive ability of each species in the regeneration species mix. - 28.
-During burn planning consider the importance of fire regimes to regeneration, forest health and diversity. - 29.
-During treemarking, apply thinning to over-stocked wandoo stands to allow understorey development. - 30.
-When applying silvicultural treatments, aim for overstorey species composition in similar proportions as the original stand. - 31.
-During post-harvest treatment, when reducing rootstock competition to assist establishment of overstorey regeneration, limit the area treated or disturbed to a maximum of 50 per cent of the harvested area, to ensure re-sprouting species are maintained as part of the flora composition of the stand. - 32.
-During post-harvest silvicultural treatments, use ashbeds to facilitate regeneration of wandoo in mixed wandoo / jarrah stands rather than soil disturbance treatments which can remove jarrah advanced growth or lignotubers.
+- 30. During treemarking, mark for retention some large individuals, groups or thickets of balga and second-storey species that are slow growing, long-lived and rely on capsule-stored seed for regeneration. - 31.
+In regeneration operations, reflect the composition of the previous stand and consider the relative competitive ability of each species in the regeneration species mix. - 32.
+During burn planning, consider the importance of fire regimes to regeneration, forest health and diversity. - 33.
+During treemarking, apply thinning to over-stocked jarrah stands to allow understorey development. - 34.
+When applying silvicultural treatments, aim for overstorey species composition in similar proportions as the original stand. - 35.
+During post-harvest silvicultural treatment, soil treatments to reduce rootstock competition to establish overstorey regeneration, will target no more than 50 per cent of the harvested area, to ensure re-sprouting species are maintained as part of the flora composition of the stand.